Morgana-S/horizonvault/README.md

 ## About
 HorizonVault is a repository of basic knowledge designed for both new and experienced players of the popular private server for Final Fantasy 11, HorizonXI.
 The purpose of the website is to collate and display static data about the game in an easily accessible, readable format, as well as providing a place to view video examples of ingame practices that new players may find difficult or confusing.

+The deployed version can be accessed on GitHub Pages [here.](https://morgana-s.github.io/horizonvault/index.html)

 ## UX Design

 The design of the website was created so that users: